 The Spyker brand makes man commercial grade lawn products.
 The P20-5010 broadcast spreader lives up to the expectations.

 It has a 50 pound hopper, adjustable handle height, and aluminum gears – all which make it a very high quality product.
 The positive on/off lever is also very well liked by users.

 If you need a pro grade spreader with a smaller hopper, you should strongly consider this model.
 It is a little on the expensive side, but you are getting a great machine.

 After researching (and using) a lot of different spreaders, my choice for most homeowners is the Earthway 2150.
 For the price, it’s tough to beat this model.

 If budget isn’t an object, I would buy the Lesco 101186.
 It is the best money can buy in my opinion, but probably overkill for the average homeowner.

-If you need help choosing a spreader, please contact me or leave a comment below!
+If you need help choosing a spreader, please leave a comment below!